Meet Kelsey

 Credentials and Experience:

-• Bachelor of Science in Nutrition; Minor in Public Health — La Salle University
+Bachelor of Science in Food and Nutrition; Minor in Psychology from San Diego State University

 Meet Ashley